taikoxyz/docs/src/content/docs/core-concepts/what-is-taiko.md

 - [Based contestable rollup](/core-concepts/contestable-rollups): A configurable rollup to reduce transaction fees on Ethereum.
 - [Based booster rollup](/core-concepts/booster-rollups): An innovative approach to **native L1 scaling**.

+Taiko is as a **fully open source, permissionless, Ethereum-equivalent ZK-Rollup**.
+Using Taiko feels the exact same as using Ethereum.
+There are no centralized actors that operate the network; all operations are permissionlessly run by the community.

 ## The Taiko protocol

 - **Taiko Protocol**: A set of smart contracts deployed on Ethereum which describe the Taiko protocol, a fully open source scaling solution for Ethereum.
 In the most fundamental sense, this is what Taiko is.
 Even Taiko's governance itself is written into the protocol contracts.